holmrenser/IOGA/README.md

 :warning: This project is no longer maintained, and no updates or new versions will be released :warning:

 IOGA was used to assemble chloroplast genomes for a range of herbarium samples, and was published in The Biological Journal of the Linnean Society on 07/08/2015.
-This repository contains the code that was used for the paper, and mainly serves as documentation.
+This repository contains the code that was used for the paper (specifically, code at commit b65d22a14cffdc72f295c85f9e02ee8d5f923d5b), and mainly serves as documentation.

 If you use IOGA, please cite:
 > [Bakker et al. 2015][1], Herbarium genomics: plastome sequence assembly from a range of herbarium specimens using an Iterative Organelle Genome Assembly pipeline, Biol.
 J. Linnean Soc.